-Thirty years ago, Lemmings quickly became one of the most popular video games.
+Thirty years ago, Lemmings quickly became one of the most popular video games just like link w88.
 Lemmings are small rodents that typically reside in the Arctic tundra.
 In the addictive game, the player guides a group of anthropomorphic lemmings over obstacles using different skills to alter the landscape.

 Dig, climb, float, block, build, self-destruct, etc. The goal is to save enough creatures to complete the level.
 When too many lemmings invade your screen, managing them becomes increasingly tricky.
 You’ve probably seen bearish stock market analogies comparing investors to mindless lemmings, since the tiny gerbil-like animals have a reputation for jumping off cliffs en masse.
 Per the game’s instruction manual: “Lemmings are loveable but not very bright.”